ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 ### Router
 {: #ingress-router}

-One HAProxy-based OpenShift router is created for each Ingress controller, and one router service is created in each zone where you have worker nodes.
+One HAProxy-based {{site.data.keyword.openshiftshort}} router is created for each Ingress controller, and one router service is created in each zone where you have worker nodes.
 {: shortdesc}

 The Ingress operator configures the router with the same domain that is specified in the Ingress controller.
 The router listens for incoming HTTP, HTTPS, or TCP service requests through that domain.
 The router's load balancer service component then forwards requests to the pods for that app only according to the rules defined in the Ingress resource and implemented by the Ingress controller.